-Targeted Nakamoto: A Proof-of-work protocol augmentation to improve security and limit energy consumption
+Targeted Nakamoto: A bitcoin protocol to balance network security and energy consumption

 Abstract